yohn-dezmon/yohn-dezmon/GeoJSON/GeoJSON_Summary.md

 - The value of the type member must be one of the seven geometry types.
 - All Geometry objects, except for GeometryCollection, must have a member with the name `coordinates`.
 Coordinates must be an array.
 The structure of the coordinates is determined by the Geometry type.
 Empty coordinates MAY be interpreted as NULL.

+Properties:
+- within each feature the `properties` object determines the column names and values when you read GeoJSON into a GeoDataframe.
+The final column will be `geometry` which is determined by the GeoJSON `geometry` field/member.

 #### Questions:

 1. FeatureCollection vs. GeometryCollection?